github/docs/content/development/contributing-geodata/contibuting-geodata.md

+---
+title: Contribute geo data
+intro: 'Use OsmAnd to contribute to collaborative projects like OpenStreetMap, WikiVoyage, Mapillary'
+versions: '*'
+---

-Use OdmAnd to contribute to collaborative projects like OpenStreetMap, WikiVoyage, Mapillary
+Use OsmAnd to contribute to collaborative projects like OpenStreetMap, WikiVoyage, Mapillary